 2019 Lake County Vintage Report

 The 2019 vintage was a snapshot of extremes.
-A cold, wet and lingering Spring dropped over an inch of thunderstorm-powered rain June 1st on Kelsey Bench, but somehow most Lake County escaped frost damage, even in higher altitude Red Hills AVA.
-By July 20th we were two weeks behind "normal" viticultural pace, and looking at a very cool, high-acid, austere vintage, which was an exciting but complicated prospect.
+A cold, wet and lingering Spring dropped an inch of thunderstorm-powered rain June 1st on Kelsey Bench, but somehow Lake County mostly escaped Spring frost damage, even in the higher-altitude Red Hills AVA.
+By July 20th we were about two weeks behind "normal" viticultural pace, and looking at a very cool, high-acid, austere vintage, which was an exciting but complicated prospect.

 The end of September saw a solid week of plummeting temperatures however, slowing the rush and allowing fermentation tanks to finish and clear.
 This separated the grape harvest into an early and later period with some breathing room rather than pure chaos.
 For the second year some grapes, such as Zinfandel, reacted strangely to the temperature swings in our area, ripening up to three weeks later than normal (if at all) along with stubborn Merlot.